 Before we dig into the “what” and “how” of succession planning, let’s talk about the “why.”

 Why Plan for Executive Succession?

-How your organization handles turnover in its key positions — especially its leadership positions — has enormous implications for its performance and ongoing sustainability.
+How your organization handles turnover in its key positions — especially its leadership roles — has enormous implications for its performance and ongoing sustainability.
 But, getting the succession planning conversation started can be difficult, particularly when it involves the CEO role.

-Executives, particularly CEOs, avoid the topic for personal and professional reasons.
+Executives avoid the topic for personal and professional reasons.
 Personal — maybe because it smacks of admitting one’s mortality.
 Professional — because they might fear it signals that they’re looking for a new job.
 Or they fear that the board might react badly, such as trying to push them out prematurely or, if their departure date is near, relegating them to lame-duck status.

 To help get beyond the inertia of avoidance, let’s look at the benefits of succession planning.

 Benefit #1 — Avoid the Risks of Unplanned Absences